CAPSTONE-2022-2023/Group_24/working_agreement.md

 Sharing Work:
  - Sharing and merging work will be done using github and git functionalities:
-   - Each member will be given their own branches which mirror the main branch from the start to work on
+   - Each member will create their own branches which mirror the main branch from the start to work on
       - Git pull, push, and commit will be used to download and push completed work to respective branch
    - When a member's work is done, one person will do the final test said work before merging it to the main branch
  - Secondary methods like email will be used to share the work if anything fails.